BMW 7 Series (2015-2022) review - Engines, performance and drive

 Car group tests

 - New BMW 760i 2022 review

 - New BMW 745Le xDrive plug-in hybrid 2019 review

 - New BMW 7 Series facelift 2019 review

 Used car tests

 The 740i six-cylinder petrol and the V8 powered 750i, while nice and untapping some proper performance in the 750i’s case, strike us as being left-field choices.
-If you want a 7 Series more glamourous and powerful than the one-size-fits-all 730d, there are only two you should consider: the smooth, serene plug-in hybrid 745e an efficient option that will probably hold more appeal with business users.
+The one-size-fits-all 730d is a solid choice, with the plug-in hybrid 745e an efficient option that will probably hold more appeal with business users.
 The bonkers, V12-powered M760Li is no longer available on the 7 Series price list.